benschwarz/gallery-css/README.md

 Gallery.css is *all* CSS.
 Think: Simple, maintainable and understandable galleries without the use of Javascript.

 _What?
 No script!?
-Why?_ — Gallery css started as an experiment to build interactive, fluid componentry without the need for jQuery, or a jQuery carosel script.
+Why?_ — Gallery css started as an experiment to build interactive, fluid componentry without the need for jQuery, or a jQuery carousel script.
 Use this library, or don't — either way, hopefully you'll learn from the techniques used within.

 ### Getting started